CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowServiceItemDefinitionAllOf.md

 HasName returns a boolean if a field has been set.

-### GetOutputDefinition

-`func (o *WorkflowServiceItemDefinitionAllOf) GetOutputDefinition() []WorkflowBaseDataType`

-GetOutputDefinition returns the OutputDefinition field if non-nil, zero value otherwise.

-### GetOutputDefinitionOk

-`func (o *WorkflowServiceItemDefinitionAllOf) GetOutputDefinitionOk() (*[]WorkflowBaseDataType, bool)`

-GetOutputDefinitionOk returns a tuple with the OutputDefinition field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOutputDefinition

-`func (o *WorkflowServiceItemDefinitionAllOf) SetOutputDefinition(v []WorkflowBaseDataType)`

-SetOutputDefinition sets OutputDefinition field to given value.

-### HasOutputDefinition

-`func (o *WorkflowServiceItemDefinitionAllOf) HasOutputDefinition() bool`

-HasOutputDefinition returns a boolean if a field has been set.

-### SetOutputDefinitionNil

-`func (o *WorkflowServiceItemDefinitionAllOf) SetOutputDefinitionNil(b bool)`

- SetOutputDefinitionNil sets the value for OutputDefinition to be an explicit nil

-### UnsetOutputDefinition
-`func (o *WorkflowServiceItemDefinitionAllOf) UnsetOutputDefinition()`

-UnsetOutputDefinition ensures that no value is present for OutputDefinition, not even an explicit nil
+### GetPublishStatus

+`func (o *WorkflowServiceItemDefinitionAllOf) GetPublishStatus() string`

+GetPublishStatus returns the PublishStatus field if non-nil, zero value otherwise.

+### GetPublishStatusOk

+`func (o *WorkflowServiceItemDefinitionAllOf) GetPublishStatusOk() (*string, bool)`

+GetPublishStatusOk returns a tuple with the PublishStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPublishStatus

+`func (o *WorkflowServiceItemDefinitionAllOf) SetPublishStatus(v string)`

+SetPublishStatus sets PublishStatus field to given value.

+### HasPublishStatus

+`func (o *WorkflowServiceItemDefinitionAllOf) HasPublishStatus() bool`

+HasPublishStatus returns a boolean if a field has been set.

+### GetStatus

+`func (o *WorkflowServiceItemDefinitionAllOf) GetStatus() string`

+GetStatus returns the Status field if non-nil, zero value otherwise.

+### GetStatusOk

+`func (o *WorkflowServiceItemDefinitionAllOf) GetStatusOk() (*string, bool)`

+GetStatusOk returns a tuple with the Status field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStatus

+`func (o *WorkflowServiceItemDefinitionAllOf) SetStatus(v string)`

+SetStatus sets Status field to given value.

+### HasStatus

+`func (o *WorkflowServiceItemDefinitionAllOf) HasStatus() bool`

+HasStatus returns a boolean if a field has been set.

+### GetSupportStatus

+`func (o *WorkflowServiceItemDefinitionAllOf) GetSupportStatus() string`

+GetSupportStatus returns the SupportStatus field if non-nil, zero value otherwise.

+### GetSupportStatusOk

+`func (o *WorkflowServiceItemDefinitionAllOf) GetSupportStatusOk() (*string, bool)`

+GetSupportStatusOk returns a tuple with the SupportStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSupportStatus

+`func (o *WorkflowServiceItemDefinitionAllOf) SetSupportStatus(v string)`

+SetSupportStatus sets SupportStatus field to given value.

+### HasSupportStatus

+`func (o *WorkflowServiceItemDefinitionAllOf) HasSupportStatus() bool`

+HasSupportStatus returns a boolean if a field has been set.

+### GetUserIdOrEmail

+`func (o *WorkflowServiceItemDefinitionAllOf) GetUserIdOrEmail() string`

+GetUserIdOrEmail returns the UserIdOrEmail field if non-nil, zero value otherwise.

+### GetUserIdOrEmailOk

+`func (o *WorkflowServiceItemDefinitionAllOf) GetUserIdOrEmailOk() (*string, bool)`

+GetUserIdOrEmailOk returns a tuple with the UserIdOrEmail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserIdOrEmail

+`func (o *WorkflowServiceItemDefinitionAllOf) SetUserIdOrEmail(v string)`

+SetUserIdOrEmail sets UserIdOrEmail field to given value.

+### HasUserIdOrEmail

+`func (o *WorkflowServiceItemDefinitionAllOf) HasUserIdOrEmail() bool`

+HasUserIdOrEmail returns a boolean if a field has been set.

+### GetValidationInformation

+`func (o *WorkflowServiceItemDefinitionAllOf) GetValidationInformation() WorkflowValidationInformation`

+GetValidationInformation returns the ValidationInformation field if non-nil, zero value otherwise.

+### GetValidationInformationOk

+`func (o *WorkflowServiceItemDefinitionAllOf) GetValidationInformationOk() (*WorkflowValidationInformation, bool)`

+GetValidationInformationOk returns a tuple with the ValidationInformation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetValidationInformation

+`func (o *WorkflowServiceItemDefinitionAllOf) SetValidationInformation(v WorkflowValidationInformation)`

+SetValidationInformation sets ValidationInformation field to given value.

+### HasValidationInformation

+`func (o *WorkflowServiceItemDefinitionAllOf) HasValidationInformation() bool`

+HasValidationInformation returns a boolean if a field has been set.

+### SetValidationInformationNil

+`func (o *WorkflowServiceItemDefinitionAllOf) SetValidationInformationNil(b bool)`

+ SetValidationInformationNil sets the value for ValidationInformation to be an explicit nil

+### UnsetValidationInformation
+`func (o *WorkflowServiceItemDefinitionAllOf) UnsetValidationInformation()`

+UnsetValidationInformation ensures that no value is present for ValidationInformation, not even an explicit nil
 ### GetVersion

 `func (o *WorkflowServiceItemDefinitionAllOf) GetVersion() int64`